-$$\mathbf{x}{\rm rel}(t; t{\rm ref}) = \mathbf{x}{\rm obs}(t) + (t{\rm ref} - t)\mathbf{V}{\rm f}$$ (4)
+$$\mathbf{x}{\text{rel}}(t; t{\text{ref}}) = \mathbf{x}{\text{obs}}(t) + (t{\text{ref}} - t)\mathbf{V}f, \qquad (4)$$

-The front velocity $\mathbf{V}{\rm f}$ is estimated from the model simulations.
-If the front were homogeneous in the along-front direction, only the component of the frontal velocity $\mathbf{V}{\rm f}$ perpendicular to the front would be required in Equation (4).
-However, the front considered here exhibits substantial along-front inhomogeneities (see below) so both along-front and cross-front components of $\mathbf{V}{\rm f}$ are used.
-These are estimated by manually tracking vorticity anomalies on the front in the model simulations, and found to be 14.2 ms^{-1} (along-front speed) and 9.4 ms^{-1} (cross-front speed).
-These values are largely consistent between the model simulations, and the results presented here are not sensitive to precise values used.
-Using the above stated values for $\mathbf{V}{\rm f}$ with $t{\rm ref} = 15$ UTC gives the shifted flight track position indicated by the grey dotted line in Figure 1.
+The front velocity $\mathbf{V}f$ is estimated from the model simulations.
+If the front were homogeneous in the alongfront direction, then only the component of $V_f$ perpendicular to the front would be required in (4).
+However, the front considered here exhibits substantial alongfront inhomogeneities (see below), so both alongfront and cross-front components of $\mathbf{V}f$ are used.
+These are estimated by manually tracking vorticity anomalies on the front in the model simulations, and are found to be 14.2 m s-1 (alongfront speed) and 9.4 m s-1 (cross-front speed).
+These values are largely consistent between the model simulations, and the results presented here are not sensitive to the precise values used.
+Using the above-stated values for $\mathbf{V}f$ with $t{ref} = 1500$ UTC gives the shifted flight track position indicated by the gray dotted line in Fig. 1.

-3 The observed cold front
+3. The observed cold front

-3.1 Synoptic situation
+a.
+Synoptic situation

-November 2009 was mild and exceptionally wet in the UK.
-An almost continuous chain of intense extratropical cyclones tracked across the North Atlantic towards the British Isles, resulting in strong winds and widespread heavy rainfall (Eden,

-2010).
-Most notably, the storms of 18-20 November resulted in what was at the time the wettest 24 hour period ever recorded at a location in the UK, in Borrowdale in northern England (316 mm), and the subsequent flooding of the town of Cockermouth (Eden and Burt, 2010).
-The subject of the present paper is the cyclone which developed west of Ireland on 24 November and passed over Scotland on 25 November.
-A pressure minimum of 962 hPa was attained at 0000 UTC on 25 November, at which time its cold front was oriented SW-NE across the UK (see Figure 3(a)).
-Whilst less intense than its predecessors earlier in the month, the impact of the precipitation was still felt, particularly in northwest UK, due to the ground being saturated from the earlier events.
+November 2009 was mild and exceptionally wet in the United Kingdom.
+An almost continuous chain of intense extratropical cyclones tracked across the North Atlantic toward the British Isles, resulting in strong winds and widespread heavy rainfall (Eden 2010).
+Most notably, the storms of 18-20 November resulted in what was at the time the wettest 24-h period ever recorded at a location in the United Kingdom, in Borrowdale in northern England (316 mm), and the subsequent flooding of the town of Cockermouth, England (Eden and Burt 2010).
+The subject of the present paper is the cyclone that developed west of Ireland on 24 November and passed over Scotland on 25 November.
+A pressure minimum of 962 hPa was attained at 0000 UTC 25 November, at which time its cold front was oriented southwest-northeast across the United Kingdom (see Fig. 3a).
+While less intense than its predecessors earlier in the month, the impact of the precipitation was still felt, particularly in the northwest region of the United Kingdom, as a result of the ground being saturated from the earlier events.

-The radar-derived precipitation rate associated with the cyclone and cold front at 1900 UTC 24 November 2009 is shown in Figure 3(b).
-During the evening of 24 November the frontal precipitation advanced over Wales and England.
-It consisted of a broad band of moderate rainfall around 100km wide with a narrow cold-frontal rainband (NCFR) of intense rainfall, of order 10 km wide, at its leading edge.
-The NCFR is not continuous along the front, but rather is split into discrete segments of precipitation separated by gaps where precipitation rates are low.
+The radar-derived precipitation rate associated with the cyclone and cold front at 1900 UTC 24 November 2009 is shown in Fig. 3b.
+During the evening of 24 November, the frontal precipitation advanced over Wales and England.
+It consisted of a broad band of moderate rainfall around 100 km wide with an NCFR of intense rainfall, on the order of 10 km wide, at its leading edge.
+The NCFR is not continuous along the front but rather split into discrete segments of precipitation separated by gaps where precipitation rates are low.

-3.2 In situ aircraft observations of frontal structure
+b.
+In situ aircraft observations of frontal structure